Getting started with The Things Network and crowdsourced LoraWAN

 It's an open, crowdsourced, and encrypted wireless IoT network that aims to solve the wireless hurdles of limited range, excessive power consumption, and high operational cost using game-changing LoraWAN technology.

 Twelve months after its launch in Bergen, The Things Network has snowballed.
 Close to thirty gateways spread throughout the city provide wireless coverage in most of the densely populated areas.
 Every day, thousands of data packets are transmitted from the hundreds of sensors deployed in the area.
 Maybe the next one will be yours?

 In this workshop, you will learn everything you need to get started with The Things Network, LoraWAN, and crowdsourced IoT.
 We will provide you with your very own LoRa-ready microcontroller.
 If you are lucky, you might get the opportunity to take it home with you, too.

-– What The Things Network is, how it works, and how you can use it for your projects (for fun and profit).
+– The Things Network and LoraWAN explained – how it works, and how you can use it in your projects (for fun and profit).

 – Spreading factors, data rates and bandwidth.